jeffreykegler/old_kollos/notes/misc/strand.md

 * We initialize the stack of work items with a single item.

-* LOOP: While the stack of work items is not empty,
+* MAIN-LOOP: While the stack of work items is not empty,

     - We initialize a `ready` flag to `TRUE`.

     - Call the current top of stack work item, `work-item`.

-    - Any terminal bocage node that does not exist is created and added to the bocage and its memoization.

-    - LINK_LOOP:
+    - LINK-LOOP:
       For every bocage node,
       call it `needed-node`,
       that is needed by `work-item`
       for a link,
       and that is not already in the bocage,

+      - If `needed-node` is a terminal bocage node, create it; add it to the bocage and the bocage memoization;
+        and continue LINK-LOOP.

-      - We set the `ready` flag to `FALSE`.
+      - Set the `ready` flag to `FALSE`.

-      - We push a work item for `needed-node` on top of the stack, if it is not on the stack already.
+      - Push a work item for `needed-node` on top of the stack, if it is not on the stack already.
         We use the stack memoization to track this.

-    - If the `ready` flag is `FALSE`, we start a new iteration of LOOP.
+    - If the `ready` flag is `FALSE`, continue `MAIN-LOOP`.
-      We do not perform the following steps.

     - If we are here,
       then `work-item` is still on top of the stack,